 - Emotional effects of physical illness

-There are several kinds of breathwork therapy available today, many of which have similar foundations.
-Some of the more well-known types of breathwork are described below:
+There are several kinds of breathwork therapy available today.
+Many of these have similar foundations.
+Some well-known types of breathwork include:

-- Holotropic Breathwork: In this type of breathwork, the goal is to achieve “wholeness” of mind, body, and spirit.
+- Holotropic Breathwork.
+In this type of breathwork, the goal is to achieve “wholeness” of mind, body, and spirit.
 Sessions are facilitated by certified practitioners who have completed the Grof Transpersonal Training program.
-With the aid of “evocative” music and occasional bodywork, participants are guided through breath exercises while lying down in order to induce altered states of consciousness.
-Often conducted with groups, Holotropic Breathwork allows people to work in dyads and support each other’s processes.
-Participants usually create mandalas related to their breathwork experience immediately following the group breathing exercises.
-Sessions conclude with sharing and discussion to help participants integrate what they have learned about themselves.
+With the aid of “evocative” music and occasional bodywork, participants are guided through breath exercises while lying down.
+This is meant to induce altered states of consciousness.
+Holotropic Breathwork is often conducted with groups.
+This allows people to work in dyads and support each other’s processes.
+Participants usually create mandalas related to their breathwork experience immediately after the group breathing exercises.
+Sessions end with sharing and discussion.
+This helps participants integrate what they have learned about themselves.

-- Rebirthing Breathwork: This type of breathwork, also known as Conscious Energy Breathing, is based on the premise that all humans carry with them the trauma of their birth experience.
+- Rebirthing Breathwork.
+This type of breathwork is also known as Conscious Energy Breathing.
+It is based on the premise that all humans carry with them the trauma of their birth experience.
 After allegedly re-experiencing his own birth in his bathtub, Leonard Orr was inspired to help others find the same inner peace.
-The goal of Rebirthing is to help individuals release the energy blockages that have been stored in the body and mind due to suppressed trauma.
+The goal of Rebirthing is to help people release energy blockages that have been stored in the body and mind due to suppressed trauma.
 In treatment, participants are asked to lie down, relax, and breathe normally.
-Through the use of “conscious connected circular breathing”, inhibitions surface and the tensions of past trauma are illuminated.
+Through the use of “conscious connected circular breathing”, inhibitions surface.
+The tensions of past trauma are then illuminated.
 Deep relaxation is used to promote brain waves that lead to the release of subconscious issues and pent-up energy.

-- Clarity Breathwork: This type of therapy is based on many of the tenets of Rebirthing Breathwork, but it does not solely focus on the trauma of birth.
+- Clarity Breathwork.
+This type of therapy is based on many of the tenets of Rebirthing Breathwork.
+But it does not solely focus on the trauma of birth.
 Clarity Breathwork addresses any and all issues that hinder the healthy flow of energy and breath.
 Clarity Breathwork is based on the idea that most people do not breathe to their full capacity.
-The main goal of a Clarity Breathwork Practitioner is to teach people how to breathe fully in order to release the emotional energy that keeps them stuck.
+The main goal of a Clarity Breathwork Practitioner is to teach people how to breathe fully.
+This may release the emotional energy that keeps them stuck.
 Therapy begins with an in-depth interview about present concerns and past experiences.
 Sessions include in-depth intuitive counseling, somatic exploration, and one hour of circular connected breathing practice.

-- Biodynamic Breathwork: Fully known as BioDynamic Breath and Trauma Release System, this modality integrates six elements to release tension, support natural healing, and restructure internal systems.
+- Biodynamic Breathwork.
+Fully known as BioDynamic Breath and Trauma Release System, this modality integrates six elements.
+It seeks to release tension, support natural healing, and restructure internal systems.
 The categories of biodynamic breathwork are breath, movement, sound, touch, emotion, and meditation.
-This approach recognizes trauma is stored in both psychological and physical ways—emotional patterns, chronic stress, and blocked energy—and aims to restore balance to these systems.
-Treatment sessions might incorporate exercises like deep, connected breathing and revisiting ingrained memories and sensations but might also include music or sound therapy, vocalization, whole-body shaking, and even dance therapy.
+This approach recognizes trauma is stored in both psychological and physical ways.
+Trauma may be stored through emotional patterns, chronic stress, and blocked energy.
+Biodynamic breathwork aims to restore balance to these systems.
+Treatment sessions might incorporate exercises like deep, connected breathing and revisiting ingrained memories and sensations.
+It might also include music or sound therapy, vocalization, whole-body shaking, and even dance therapy.
 Giten Tonkov, founder of the BioDynamic Breathwork and Trauma Release System, says the therapy focuses on self-transformation.
 “People become more capable of supporting others to do the same.
 It’s not a knowledge based on academics.
-It is based on creating space and relaxation in your physical body.”
+It is based on creating space and relaxation in your physical body."

-Although all forms of breathwork therapy are centered on the act of breathing in and out, each model incorporates its own breathwork exercises.
+All forms of breathwork therapy are centered on the act of breathing in and out.
+But each model incorporates its own breathwork exercises.
 Overall, breathwork exercises involve deep, focused breathing that lasts for an extended period of time.
 Some examples include:

-- Continuous circular breathing: Using full deep breaths, participants breathe in and out continuously without holding their breath at any point.
+- Continuous circular breathing.
+Using full deep breaths, participants breathe in and out continuously.
+They do not hold their breath at any point.
 This continuous in and out creates a circle of breath.

-- Immersion in water: The participant is partially or fully immersed in water and asked to breathe deeply, either above the surface or with the aid of a snorkel.
+- Immersion in water.
+The participant is partially or fully immersed in water.
+They are asked to breathe deeply, either above the surface or with the aid of a snorkel.
 Although not as prevalent as it was in the 1970s, this Rebirthing technique has historically produced dramatic results.

-- 20 connected breaths: The participant is asked to breathe in and out 20 times: four sets of four short breaths and one deep breath.
+- 20 connected breaths.
+The participant is asked to breathe in and out 20 times.
+They take four sets of four short breaths and one deep breath.
 It is suggested that the breathing be done through the nose.
 Participants may experience “non-ordinary” states of consciousness as a result of this exercise.

 Over the past few decades, controversy has surrounded the practice of certain kinds of breathwork.
 However, supporters argue that breathwork can be extremely effective in the treatment of several physical and mental health issues.
 The Stanislav and Christina Grof Foundation cites the following research in support of the benefits of Holotropic Breathwork:

-- In 1994, Spivak et al. concluded that the alteration of consciousness that occurs during Holotropic Breathwork incites not only phenomenal influence but physiological effects, as well.
+- In 1994, Spivak et al. concluded that the alteration of consciousness that occurs during Holotropic Breathwork incites not only phenomenal influence but also physiological effects.

-- In 1996, a study conducted by Sarah Holmes et al. found that participants who received Holotropic Breathwork experienced a reduction in “death anxiety” and in increase in self-esteem.
+- In 1996, a study conducted by Sarah Holmes et al. found that participants who received Holotropic Breathwork experienced a reduction in “death anxiety” and an increase in self-esteem.

 - A study conducted by Binovera (2003) found that Holotropic Breathwork participants reported better communication with others and a deeper understanding of the world around them.